 |Entering the Basic Data about your school

-On the Tutorial Disc, all this data has been entered for you.
+In the Tutorial, all this data has been entered for you.

 |Entering the Data you want to timetable this year